fullstackedorg/docs/docs/guides/packages.md

 After every installation of new package, your `package.json` will be updated with this newly added package plus it’s version.
 You can always edit this file to add, remove packages or modify the versions.

 On the other side, the `lock.json` file is generated from a successful installation process. **DO NOT MODIFY THIS FILE**.
-It assures the versions dependencies of all the direct and indirect packages needed for your project to run.
-It also allows much faster installs of a clean packages installation.
+It makes sure all the dependencies your project needs, both direct and indirect, work together smoothly.
+Plus, it speeds up fresh installations significantly.